furibec/furibec.github.io/_pages/about.md

   - /about.html
 ---
 <hr>
 I am a Data Scientist at [Danfoss Leanheat](https://leanheat.com/) working in the Data Science team lead by [Antti Solonen](https://github.com/solbes).
-I also have a part-time Postdoctoral Researcher position within the School of Engineering Sciences at Lappeenranta-Lahti University of Technology (LUT), where I am working with [Lassi Roininen](https://www.lut.fi/fi/profiilit/lassi-roininen).

 My research interests lie at the interface of computational sciences and applied probability and statistics.
 In particular: uncertainty quantification, inverse problems, Bayesian inference, data assimilation, Monte Carlo methods, rare event simulation, and probabilistic machine learning.